-Council will be carrying over funding from a range of grants - these will be presented to Council at the midyear budget review.
+^{}Council will be carrying over funding from a range of grants as indicated above.
+The carry over grants and the matching expenditure will be presented to Council at the next budget review.

 Capital Expenditure Budget

 The Council is highly dependent upon grant funding for capital activities.
 In the 2021/22 the Council will be prioritizing funding applications for the following activities: